Intermittency of renewable power

 Smoothing of renewable power

-Our first objective was to analyze the ideal power smoothing model IPLPF, exciting the LPF with the exact future PV power signal, in theory eliminating the unnecessary accumulation of energy caused by the LPF's time lag, thus accumulating a minimum of energy.
+Our first objective was to analyze the ideal power smoothing model IPLPF, exciting the LPF with the exact future PV power signal, in theory eliminating the unnecessary accumulation of energy caused by the LPF's time lag, thus accumulating a minimum of energy by the filter.
 Based on the measured solar radiation GI(t) over a time span of 1+ year, the ideal PV power smoothing model was numerically simulated and the parameters of LPF have been optimized in order to minimize the accumulated energy.
-Then the aggregated specific accumulation rate quantifies the solar intermittency on one side, while the corresponding specific accumulation cost indicates a potential affordability of the PV power smoothing.
+Under such condition, the aggregated specific accumulation rate quantifies the solar intermittency on one side, while the corresponding specific accumulation cost indicates a potential affordability of the lossless PV power smoothing.

 Next, a novel SPLPF smoothing method has been designed in order to minimize the accumulated energy by LPF even when its input future power signal is distorted by a prediction error, since this error increases the accumulated energy either way.
 Given the measured solar data GI(t), the accumulation rate of SPLPF smoothing was aggregated while applying a variable prediction error at the LPF input: With low to medium prediction error, the SPLPF smoothing performs close to the IPLPF model and much better than the LPF excited by the same predicted input signal does.
 The numeric simulation has confirmed that the SPLPF smoothing is affordable with the predicted PV power signal.